Brügger & Thomet MP9: Design

-The MP9 is a development of the Steyr TMP which was purchased from Steyr in 2001.
+The MP9 is a development of the Steyr TMP, which was purchased from Steyr in 2001.
 Differences from the TMP include a stock that folds to the right side of the weapon, an integrated Picatinny rail, and a new trigger safety.

 The MP9 is a selective-fire submachine gun.
 It uses 15, 20, 25, and 30 round transparent polymer detachable box magazines.
-It has three safeties: an ambidextrous safety/fire mode selector switch button (manual safety), a trigger safety, and a drop safety.
+It has three safeties: an ambidextrous safety/fire mode selector switch (manual safety), a trigger safety, and a drop safety.

-The MP9 is made of polymer and also corrosion-resistant.
-Its design and ease of operability allows the user to holster the weapon like a machine pistol or personal defense weapon for rapid deployment in self-defence.
+The MP9 is made of polymer and is also corrosion-resistant.
+Its design and ease of operability allow the user to holster the weapon like a machine pistol or personal defense weapon for rapid deployment in self-defence.

-Later variants (TP9-N, TP9-US, MP9-N, MP45) have new designed ambidextrous two/three-position selectors.
+Later variants (TP9-N, TP9-US, MP9-N, MP45) feature new ambidextrous two/three-position selectors.
 The old Steyr style cross-bolt push button selectors are replaced with new "HK" style selectors.